BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 wrapped = envelope
 ~~~

 Some of these cases create a hierarchical, recursive structure by including children that are themselves Envelopes.
 Two of these cases (`leaf` and `elided`) have no children.
 The `node` case adds one or more assertions to the envelope, each of which is a child.
 The `assertion` case is a predicate/object pair, both of which are children.
-The `wrapped` case is used to wrap an entire Envelope including its assertions (its child) so assertions can be made about the wrapped Envelope as a whole.
+The `wrapped` case is used to wrap an entire Envelope including its assertions (its child), so that assertions can be made about the wrapped Envelope as a whole.

 ## Leaf Case Format